knrredhelmet/40x/README.md

 ## Note:

-40xrecursive.sh - combine all the techniques and save the result in bypass_results.log
+40xrecursive.sh - combine all the techniques and save the result in "bypass_results.log" file.